-The March/April ’19 Pivot newsletter is available to bring you up to date!
+The October ’19 newsletter is available.
 Click here to read it.
+(PDF, 1 mb)

 Want to automatically receive newsletters and Pivot updates in the future?